bsteinb/accurate/README.md

 ## Documentation

-Documentation for the latest version of the crate is [hosted on GitHub pages][doc].
+Documentation for the latest version of the crate is [on docs.rs][doc].

 ## License